Why Do Dogs Drool?

 Are there certain breeds that drool more than others?

 Yes, there are certain breeds that drool more than others.
 If you own a Mastiff, Bloodhound, St. Bernard, Great Dane, or Newfoundland, you know that to be true.
 “It’s not that they actually salivate more than other dogs, it’s that their large loose lip conformation makes it difficult to contain their natural saliva production and in some breeds, loose floppy tissue can actually act as a funnel for drool,” says Greenstein.
+Even with all the drooling, these curly-haired dogs are incredibly cute.

 Is there anything you can do to get your dog to drool less?